jade-hpc-gpu/docs/software/molecular-dynamics/gromacs.rst

    module load gromacs/2016.3

    mpirun -np ${SLURM_NTASKS_PER_NODE} --bind-to socket \
-          gmx_mpi mdrun -s topol.tpr -noconfout -resethway -nsteps 10000 \
+          gmx_mpi mdrun -s topol.tpr \
-	  -ntomp ${SLURM_CPUS_PER_TASK} -pin on &> run-gromacs.out
+	  -ntomp ${SLURM_CPUS_PER_TASK} &> run-gromacs.out

 The example utilises half the resources on a JADE node, with a requests for a single node with 20 tasks and 4 GPUs.
 Gromacs is started with a number of processes to match the number of GPUs.
 Also, each process is multithreading, option which is set via `-ntomp`.
 Process pinning is requested via `-pin on`.
 The number of MPI processes is controlled via `ntasks-per-node`, which initialises the environment variable `SLURM_NTASKS_PER_NODE`, while the number of threads per process is determined by `cpus-per-task`, which initialises `SLURM_CPUS_PER_TASK`.
 Note that the number of processes must match that of the GPUs used.

 The request `--bind-to socket` is specific to OpenMPI, which was used to build Gromacs on JADE.
 This extra option to the OpenMPI `mpirun` is essential in obtaining the optimal run configuration and therefore the computational performance.

 To run the same job on an entire node, you need to change the values for `ntasks-per-node` and `gres=gpu` from 4 to 8.
 To read more about Gromacs processing on GPUs, please visit https://www.nvidia.com/en-us/data-center/gpu-accelerated-applications/gromacs/ .

+*Caution*: Run performance can be negatively affected by a deviation from the above "recipe".
+Please modify `#SBATCH` parameters or `mpirun` command line options only if you are sure this is necessary.
+A job that runs sub-optimally on half a node can affect the performance of another job on the other half of the same node, which would normally run at optimal performance on a "quiet" system.

 Installation notes